merijnfloren/freq-statespace/README.md

    Initializes the matrices $A$, $B_u$, $C_y$ and $D_{yu}$ using the [frequency-domain subspace method](https://github.com/tomasmckelvey/fsid), and refines these estimates through iterative optimization.
 If you're only interested in linear state-space models, you can stop the identification process here.

 2. **NL-LFR initialization**.
   Applies the [frequency-domain inference and learning method](https://arxiv.org/abs/2503.14409) to efficiently initialize the remaining model parameters while keeping the BLA parameters fixed.
-This step requires $f(\cdot)$ to be a linear-in-parameters model, for example using polynomial basis functions.
+This step requires $f(\cdot)$ to be a linear-in-the-parameters model, for example one based on polynomial basis functions.

 3. **NL-LFR optimization**.
 Performs iterative refinement of all model parameters using time-domain simulations.
 This is the most computationally demanding step, mainly due to the sequential nature of the forward simulations.
 Fortunately, the previous steps should have provided an initialization that is already close to a good local minimum.

 It is also possible to skip the inference and learning step and go straight to nonlinear optimization.
-An advantage of this approach is that this puts no restriction on the structure of $f(\cdot)$, i.e., it does not require a model that is linear in the parameters.
+An advantage of this approach is that it puts no restriction on the structure of $f(\cdot)$, i.e., it does not require a model that is linear in the parameters.

 ### Features
 - Provides two workflows for identifying nonlinear LFR state-space models by primarily exploiting a frequency-domain formulation that enables inherent parallelism.